Who I am

-My blood's from Pakistan.
-My family immigrated from England in the 1970s to rural Missouri, before I graduated from a suburban high school at 16 and then spent 10 years and 3 careers to get through college in Chicago.
+My blood's from Pakistan, Afghanistan and Iran, with smidgeons of colonial English and French.
+After leaving Pakistan in the early 70s as our religious sect grew increasingly villified as heretical, my family immigrated from England in the 1970s to rural Missouri.
+I graduated at 16 from a suburban high school outside St. Louis and then spent 10 years and 3 careers completing college in Chicago.

-My highlights are memorable and relatively random.
+My highlights are memorable, though relatively random.
 I've:

 as the Universe continually keeps me amazed....

-FYI -- All content on this site is freely licensed under a Creative Commons License.
+FYI -- All content on this site is freely available under a Creative Commons License.